MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. In the navigation pane, select **Security**.
 1. Select **Access controls** in the **Security** section.
 1. Select **App access control** in the **Access controls** section.
-1. Select the environment where you want to turn on client app access control.
+1. Select the environment where you want to turn on the app access control feature.
 1. Select the **Enable client application access** button.
 1. Select **Enabled for roles** in the **Access control** dropdown list.
 1. Select an application, then select the **Allow** option that's located above the grid.